-Anyone who regards martial arts like Kung Fu and boxing etc., contra Christ should understand yet again that, if Christ regarded this unacceptable, he would surely have told us.
+Anyone who regards martial arts like Kung Fu and boxing etc. contra Christ should understand yet again that, if this was unacceptable, he would surely have told us.
 Nowhere in the Bible does Christ rejects martial arts.
 Martial Arts surely did exist in Jesus’ days, and wrestling was very popular at the time.

 Buddha did not worship anyone.
 But what do his followers believe?

 Buddhism is a way of life.
 In short, Buddha was a young man who separated from his riches to live life as a monk.

 Enlightenment rests in the “middle way,” not in luxurious indulgence or self-mortification.

 The ‘Four Noble Truths: to live is to suffer; suffering is caused by desire; one can eliminate suffering by eliminating all desires (attachments); having a supposedly correct: view, intention, speech, action, livelihood – being a monk.

 This, if done without the worship of any other God than The God of Israel, or the invocation of spirits, is not Anti-Christ and perfectly in line with Christianity.
 For if the above is an offence than all Christian monks are an offence.

 There are many branches of Pseudo-Buddhism, and some teach occultism and the worship of demons.

 As long as these forms of martial arts do not violate against the Gospel they are sound.
 Martial arts teaches you to condition body, soul and in such a manner and to such an extent that you may achieve the highest possible in this art/sport/exercise.
 None of this is Anti-Christ.
 When you punch or kick, you do this with physical and mental strength, fuelled with passion – not with hatred.